-The SM-31 T-X is an all-new supersonic trainer design inspired from the twin engine ATG Javelin that first flew in 2005.
+The SM-31 T-X is an all-new supersonic trainer design.
 The single engine aircraft is powered by the Honeywell F125 afterburning turbofan and offers a maximum level speed of Mach 1.5 and a stall speed in the landing configuration of 95 KTAS, giving the SM-31 T-X the greatest endurance per pound of fuel compared to any other aircraft yet offered as a T-X solution.
 With a maximum gross takeoff weight of 12,500 lbs, 176 sq. ft. of wing area and area ruling, the SM-31 T-X is an homage to the original T-38/F-5.

 Designed entirely in the U.S., Stavatti is moving forward with SM-31 T-X development as a private venture funded through risk investor and strategic partner support.
 First flight of the SM-31 T-X conformal prototype may be as early as 2018.
 If selected by the USAF for the APT requirement, the first SM-31 T-X will be delivered as an EMD aircraft in 2019.
 With five planned EMD aircraft, Low Rate Initial Production will begin in 2024, followed by Full Rate Production in 2026.
 Stavatti will produce 48 aircraft per year for the USAF followed by additional VLF aircraft annually to meet potential allied export fighter needs.

 The SM-31 T-X will be built at a Stavatti center in the United States and will directly employ approximately 800 persons for at least two decades.
 Locations under consideration for SM-31 T-X production include Arizona, California, Florida, Ohio, Texas, Virginia, and Washington.